Creator674/Creator674/README.md

 ### Hi there, I'm Yaroslav - aka [anony_moose][linkedin] 👋:leo:

 ## I'm a Teenager, Developer, and Disciple!
- - :eyes: I'm currently working on a React project
+ - :eyes: I'm currently working on a webpack configrations.
  - :zap: I'm currently learning [React][reactdocumentation] and [Redux][reduxdocumentation]
  - :sleepy: I'm looking for a job offer
  - :crystal_ball: 2020 Goals: Learn as much as possible